 If you don’t know how to look for a job we suggest you contact the student service within the university you’re attending or contact the Federal Employment Agency in the local area.
 They will probably find something that matches what you’re looking for.

 You can work full-time during the regular university breaks.
-You can also work for more hours if you’re job is considered as a mandatory work under certain regulations.
+You can also work for more hours if you’re job is considered mandatory work under certain regulations.

 What jobs can I seek as an international student?

 There are many part-time jobs you can seek in Germany.
 However, we recommend you find a job related to your study field.
 Not only will it help you cover your living expenses, but it will also add credits to your studies.

 For example, if you’re a chemistry student, you can work as a staff member at the university lab.